Diploma in Game Development

 This course is a direct application course and includes an interview.
 Applications are currently taken through the Application Form below.
 Upon receiving your application form our Admissions Team will contact you to schedule your course interview.

-The programme is designed for all ages (over 17 years of age) and skill levels, whether you are new to the industry, looking to up-skill, or wanting to learn new skills and enhance your career options within the film industry.
+The programme is designed for all ages (over 17 years of age) and skill levels, whether you are new to the industry, looking to up-skill, or wanting to learn new skills and enhance your career options within the games industry.
 No industry experience is required and applicants may be accepted without formal academic qualifications.

 This course requires an interview as part of your application.